chromaui/learnstorybook.com/content/deploy.md

 ### Github

 First you want to setup Git for your project in the local directory.
+If you're following along from the previous testing chapter jump to setting up a repository on Github.

 ```bash
 $ git init